 It is important to check the appliance head to see if it is not dirty, damaged or worn out.
-A faulty appliance head will cause the product’s performance to decline or even skin irritation.
+A faulty appliance head will cause skin irritation and negatively affect the performance of the product.
 If it is damaged it needs to be replaced immediately.

 Use the appliance on clean skin.
-We advise to exfoliate your skin 1 day before epilating or shaving.
-This removes the dead skin around your hair follicles, makes it easier to remove hair and reduces possible ingrown hairs.
+We advise that you exfoliate your skin 1 day before epilating or shaving.
+This removes the dead skin around your hair follicles, makes it easier to remove hair and reduces the possibility of ingrown hairs.

 Try and see what works best for you.

 For a comfortable feeling and smooth movements, you may use the appliance on wet skin.
-During wet use, rinse the head regularly to remove hairs and ensure that it continues to glide smoothly over your skin.
-Make sure your skin is completely wet with water.
+When you are using the appliance while wet, rinse the head regularly to remove any hair and ensure that it continues to glide smoothly over your skin.
+Make sure that your skin is completely wet with water.
 Do consider wet hairs tend to stick more to the skin, performance may be better on dry skin.
 Gently pat your skin dry after use.

-As after-care, gently apply an (alcohol-free) Aloe Vera cream/lotion or moisturiser, for its cooling and soothing properties, on your skin.
-After epilating you may also use a cooling pack to sooth the skin.
+As after-care, gently apply an (alcohol-free) Aloe Vera cream/lotion or moisturiser, for its cooling and soothing properties.
+After epilating you may also use a cooling pack to soothe the skin.

-Also, allow some adjustment time and give the skin time to recover in between sessions.
+Also, allow for some adjustment time and give the skin time to recover in between sessions.

-Make sure skin is clean, stretch the skin, pre-trim long hairs to 3mm and work gently.
+Make sure that skin is clean, stretch the skin, pre-trim long hairs to 3 mm and gently work the gently.
 Try working with or against the grain to see which is more comfortable for you.

-Exfoliating your skin, a day or slightly longer before using the appliance, helps to remove dead skin, makes hair removal easier and reduce ingrown hairs.
-Check if your skin needs some more time between exfoliating and epilating or shaving, so it remains comfortable.
+Exfoliating your skin, a day or slightly longer before using the appliance, helps to remove dead skin, makes hair removal easier and reduces the possibility of ingrown hairs.
+Check if your skin needs some more time between exfoliating and epilating or shaving, so that you minimise any skin irritation.